microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 2 - Add Tabbed Interface.md

 ### Open Visual Studio Code
 Open Visual Studio Code (either locally in the project directory that you setup or through your Codespace).
 Visual Studio Code should have your completed solution from the end of Sprint 1 or if you prefer you can use the starting reference application from [here](/Track_1_ToDo_App/Sprint-07%20-%20Advanced%20Styling%20Your%20Web%20App/src/app-s07-f01-us01/) by copying it over into your local directory or Codespace.

-Open Visual Studio Code and open the source code the folder with your completed solution from the previous user story if you prefer you can use the starting reference application from [here]()

 <br/>

 ### Updating the Web Application Frontend